Sonnet 276

 Thus so the pruning of the brain goes on

-Thereby short editing dendritic prongs
+Thereby proof editing dendritic prongs

 Until the box transforms the brain within